 It is advised to limit caffeine to 200 milligrams a day (2 mugs of instant coffee) as it is thought that too much may contribute to a risk of having a low-birth-weight baby.
 Cut down on tea, cola and energy drinks and switch to decaffeinated coffee, fruit teas, juice and water.

-Experts advise to cut out alcohol during pregnancy as drinking in the first trimester could increase the risk of miscarriage while later on, regular alcohol consumption could result in problems ranging from learning difficulties to serious birth defects.
+Experts advise to cut out alcohol during pregnancy.
+Drinking in the first trimester could increase the risk of miscarriage, while later on, regular alcohol consumption could result in problems ranging from learning difficulties to serious birth defects.